rifaterdemsahin/SonarQube/8_Packing/2_scripts/scenes/scenes/scene05-understanding-code-quality-metrics.md

 Congratulations on running your first analysis!
 You've seen how SonarQube processes your code and generates detailed reports.
 In the next scene, we'll dive deeper into understanding and interpreting these analysis results.

+### Script for Course Creator
+- Mention scene 05 and summarize the main takeaways

+### Script for Instructor Read
+- Read the following script while recording:
+- "Welcome to Scene 05 of our SonarQube course. summarize the main takeaways"

 <div style="position: fixed; bottom: 20px; right: 20px; text-align: right;">
 <p style="margin: 0;">Page 5/15</p>
 <p style="margin: 0;">Video ID: SQ_005</p>